Too broke to buy a lift but

 Stock shocks MAX OUT with the Dakota overload spring and no BPE.
 With this combo the shocks MUST be replaced NOW!
 By converting your rear sway bar bracket to upper BPE's & omitting the Dakota helper leaf you can keep the stock shocks for a while... but be prepared: you WILL be replacing them.
 Front brake hard lines relocation is mandantory!
 Extended hoses are highly recommended up front.
 Be sure to extend the rear diff vent hose while yer under there.At 4" + lift the rear brake hose MUST be replaced with a longer hose!
 I had a spare stainless Pro-Comp hose layin' around but you can just hit NAPA for a YJ rear hose! ![]() |

 ![]() This is at 4 1/2" before I removed the 1/2" thick 'helper' spring from the Dakota pack.
-As you can see, the slip yoke was about 1 1/2" out farther on the output shaft than it was before.
-By removing the 'helper' leaf & dropping the transmission crossmember by 1/4" I got this down to about 3/4" & no vibes so far but you'll want to swap in a YJ slip yoke & maybe even extend the driveshaft 1/2" or so.
-(Of course... a SYE is the best solution...) |
+As you can see, the original slip yoke was about 1 1/2" out farther on the output shaft than it was before.
+By removing the 'helper' leaf & dropping the transmission crossmember down I got the yoke back to about 3/4" & no vibes so far but you'll want to swap in a YJ slip yoke & maybe even extend the driveshaft 1/2" or so.
+(Of course... a slip yoke eliminator for your Jeep (SYE) |

 Here's some CHEAP tips to help ya out with this lift if $$$ is tight: |

 Final Updates 5 months later: Ride was firm without being harsh & so far no bumpsteer or wobble!
 The Dakota leafs are very flexy without that monster helper spring in there...
 We may add the XJ helper in later but the rear springs should do really well off-road!
 Front coils -are- firm but surprisingly comfortable given all the whining and doom-saying regarding the F150 coils.
 It's more of a 'quick return' to the road when hitting bumps rather than any harshness.
 Keep in mind...
 I'm old.
 I grew up driving cars that would scare people these days so what I see as a comfortable ride may have you reaching for the Preparation H...
 Final results: We netted 4" front and back from the hard parts -PLUS- another 1" from the bigger tires for a total of 5" over where he sat before!!!
 This swap looks great, is quite easy to do and fairly easy on the wallet!
 I pulled the 'helper' springs from the Dakota packs to level things up and that also allowed us to reuse the original u-bolts.
 I have not drilled the trackbar bracket as everything settled in at only 3/4" off center.
 This would mean any holes drilled would be too close to the existing trackbar holes & need welding.
 I'm honestly not too worried about it as it's not very noticable & drives just fine!
 (Plus I'm giving him my adjustable trackbar later...)
-My son traded later this one off (*argh!*) but I spotted it on the road about a year later.
-Also spoke to a guy at a local tire store who was bragging about this XJ's performance off-road in the hands of it's new owner.
+A year later: My son traded this XJ off (*argh!*) but I spotted it on the road about a year later.
+A few months after that I spoke to a guy at a local tire store who was bragging about this XJ's performance off-road in the hands of it's new owner.
 Moral of the story: Ya don't need deep pockets to build up your XJ!
 CHEAP IS GOOD! |

 Update: Hey - Check out RockLizard's 2" budget boost article!